Haplogroup R-M269: R1b1a1a2a1a1 (R-U106)

-While this sub-clade of R1b is frequently discussed amongst genetic genealogists, the following table represents the peer-reviewed findings published so far in the 2007 articles of Myres et al. and Sims et al.
+While this sub-clade of R1b is frequently discussed amongst genetic genealogists, the following table represents the peer-reviewed findings published so far in of Myres et al. and Sims et al.

 R-P312

 R1b1a1a2a1a2, better known as R-P312 (or R-S116) is one of the most common types of R-M269 in Europe, alongside R-U106.
 Myres et al. described it as originating in and spreading from the west of the Rhine basin.

 R-P312 has been the subject of significant, ongoing study concerning its complex internal structure.